jacklinquan/samtts/README.md

 This project is not under any open source software license.
 Use it at your own risk.

+It is only tested on Windows for now.

 ---

 ## What is SAM?